Westby to celebrate Syttende Mai May 14-15

 Free locomotive rides will be offered again on Saturday from the parking lot of New Directions Realty, 110 N. Main St., from 11 a.m. to 2 p.m.

-The two-day arts and crafts fair returns, Saturday and Sunday, May 14 and 15.
+The two-day arts and crafts fair returns, Saturday and Sunday.
 The vendors will be set up along Market Street behind Subway from 10 a.m. to 5 p.m. on Saturday and from 10 a.m. to 4 p.m. on Sunday.

 In addition, there is a scholarship fundraising raffle.
 The winners will be drawn at 4 p.m. in front of Connelly Law Office on Main Street.
 Raffle proceeds benefit the Syttende Mai Royalty Scholarship Fund.